nordconsnet19/nordconsnet19.github.io/README.md

 ## Registration

-To be announced
+To register please send an email to [Helge Spieker](https://www.simula.no/people/helge).
+Registration including lunch and catering must be send prior to May, 3.
+If you register after that date, you are still very welcome to attend any talks during the day, just be mindful not to enter during a talk and don't expect catering.
+There are no registration fees for the workshop.

+Please forward this information to anyone who might be interested in this workshop but is not yet on the NordConsNet mailing list: they can subscribe to it by applying to [Justin Pearson](http://www.it.uu.se/katalog/search.php?name=Justin%20Pearson&exact=yes).

 ## Organisation

-The NordConsNet Workshop 2019 is chaired by [Arnaud Gotlieb](https://www.simula.no/people/arnaud) and [Helge Spieker](https://www.simula.no/people/helge) (both Certus SFI & Simula Research Laboratory).
+The NordConsNet Workshop 2019 is chaired by [Arnaud Gotlieb](https://www.simula.no/people/arnaud) and [Helge Spieker](https://www.simula.no/people/helge) (both [Certus SFI](http://certus-sfi.no/) & Simula Research Laboratory).

 ## Submit a Presentation Proposal